Bryan-Lieu/NYCHA-datavizproject/README.md

 #### - Data Aggregation:

-Aggregated the electricity consumption by borough, month, and year to analyze trends over time.
+Aggregated the electricity consumption and costs by borough, month, and year to analyze pandemic trends.

 #### - Data Visualization: